 After the installation finishes, restart the Function App by clicking the "Restart" button on the Overview page.

 Finally, you'll need the Function URL of your Function App in order to create a route in Notehub.
-On your Function App dashboard, click the Functions menu, then the name of your Function.
-Click the "Get Function Url" item on the top menu and copy the default Url for the next step.
+On your Function App dashboard, click the Functions menu item, then the name of your Function.
+Click the "Get Function Url" item on the top menu and copy the default URL for the next step.

-With your IoT Application set-up and middleware configured, the next step is to create a Route in Notehub.
-Once you've completed this step, you'll have successfully connected your IoT app from sensor to cloud application!
+With your IoT Application set up and middleware configured, the next step is to create a Route in Notehub.

 Navigate to your project at Notehub.io.

-Open the Routes dashboard in Notehub and click the "Add Route" button.
+Open the Routes dashboard in Notehub and click the Create Route button.

 sensors.qo